 Duke’s nationally ranked kidney disease program offers the latest treatments for adults and children with chronic kidney disease and kidney disorders.
 Our nephrologists are leaders in innovative clinical research, contributing to major advances in the treatment of kidney disease and better outcomes for our patients.
 We routinely treat patients with end-stage renal disease, vasculitis, glomerulonephritis, HIV-related kidney disease, hereditary kidney disease, electrolyte disorders, and help women manage chronic kidney disease during pregnancy.

 We treat all aspects of renal disease, and offer preventive care to slow its progression and keep your kidneys healthy longer.
 We can refer you to the right specialists for treatment of kidney stones.
 If you have kidney failure, we provide the latest inpatient, outpatient and home dialysis options, as well as kidney transplants.
-Learn more about our pediatric kidney disease program.

 Kidney disease care at Duke: Why choose us